isRodgef/whatsapp_shl_controller/README.md

 Possible Use Cases

-system monitoring while away from computer during lunch.
+*system monitoring while away from computer
+*remote git pushes
+*checking if computer is still on

 In order to use this you need to have a twilio account.